 Why is this a big deal?
 It’s more interaction with fewer clicks, and less toggling between a messaging app, web browser, and brand app - all of which eliminates steps in the buying process, helping to decrease drop-off.
 It helps guests complete their buying mission faster and easier which helps marketers drive more revenue.
 We see a day when consumers don’t even need an app to order from their favorite restaurant.

 Why is this a big deal?
-It’s a better customer experience with fewer clicks, meaning less drop off and incomplete transactions.
+This RCS marketing use case delivers a better customer experience with fewer clicks, meaning less drop off and incomplete transactions.
 It helps shoppers complete their buying mission faster and easier which helps marketers drive more revenue.

 Why is this a big deal?
 It's more interactive without toggling between the user's messaging app and digital wallet app like we see today in SMS.